 - I have experienced some major world and regional events in other countries, opening a whole new perspective.
 When Osama Bin Laden was killed I was touring a Mosque in India.
-When I was in Australia they recalled their Prime Minister, and replaced him.
-I was in Germany the week of the Brexit vote working with a Brit who was also visiting.
+When I was in Australia they recalled their Prime Minister, and replaced her.
+I was in Germany the week of the original Brexit vote working with a Brit who was also visiting.

 - The opposite of my last negative.
 It forces you to be self-sufficient.
 To survive you will have to learn how to navigate when there is no one to ask who understands your language.
 To take true advantage of the trips you will have to learn to pick out the things you want to see before arriving and either go on your own, or if you are lucky go with a local counterpart.

 So now that I have regaled you with almost 1000 words on my business travel, perhaps at least entertaining a few of you, let us tie this back into personal finance.
 As the years go by I see the company I work for becoming more the norm then the exception.
 I also see that with kids and a wife the type of travel I do becomes harder every year.
 These things make me realize that business travel, especially at the level I once did is something most beneficial from a young age.

 Many of the down sides are easier to bear or more mitigated when you are young.
 They also can have immense benefit to your future career and personal life.
 As such here is my career tip for the week.
 If you can find it try to get a job early in your career with international exposure and international business travel.

 Have you traveled for business?
 Anyone else an international road warrior?